Princess Jellyfish: Characters

 Banba is one of the Sisterhood who is obsessed with all kinds of trains.
-Her large "afro" hair is natural.
 She can accurately judge the quality of food just by looking at it, an ability referred to in the anime as the "Banba scope."
 She claims to be eight years old, due to her being born on a leap year, putting her chronological age between 32 and 35.